dncnwtts/blg/docs/_posts/2021-04-14-temperature.md

 <!--image: mountains.jpg-->
 ---

-## What are temperatures?

-Going to figure out math here, but the basic idea is to show why CMB fluctuations do not have the same SED as a blackbody.

 To the best of our knowledge, the CMB is a blackbody, whose spectral energy distribution (SED) is given by

 $$ B_\nu(T)=\frac{2h\nu^3}{c^2}\frac1{e^{h\nu/kT}-1} $$